HTTPArchive/data-pipeline/README.md

 10. (Optional) provide values for any additional parameters
 11. Click "RUN JOB"

-### Rerunning a failed workflow step
+### Rerunning a failed workflow

 This method is useful for running the entire workflow from the web console since it does not require a development environment.
-It is useful when the manifest file was not generated, but does require each step to be re-executed individually, so probably easier to just republish a Pub/Sub message instead (See next section).
+It is useful when the part of the workflow failed for known reasons that have since been resolved.
+Prevous steps should be skipped as the workflow checks if they have already been run.

 Steps:
 1. From the Google Cloud Console, navigate to the Workflow > Workflows page